eepgwde/appium-boilerplate/README.md

    const selector = `type == 'XCUIElementTypeSwitch' && name CONTAINS 'Cookie'` const switch = `-ios predicate string:${selector}`
    await $(switch).click()

+### Android Clickables

+iOS button selector is a single statement on a class.
+And the button class will have a name or label string.
+For Android, other elements may be clickable and not have text.
+The descriptive text may be below the clickable element.

+For the LoginScreen, this can be avoided by using a resource-id XPath selector.
+Elsewhere, another type of XPath has to be used - this is still on the TODO list.

 ### Tester Tools